 First up, the exterior:

 - Is the outside of the property in good condition?

-- Is the property secure - including windows and external doors (check the quality of the locks)?
+- Is the property secure - including windows and external doors?
+Have you checked the quality of the locks?

 - Is there an entry-phone system and burglar alarm?
 And has it ever been burgled or damaged?

 - What is the aspect of the front and/or back garden (is it south-facing to catch the rays?)?

 - Who is responsible for maintaining the garden?